 What is the term plan?

 There are three similar questions related to what is the term plan.
-Answer for all is the same as mentioned above.
+The answer for all is the same as mentioned above.

 - What is the term insurance plan?